List of NCIS: Los Angeles characters: Nell Jones

 Eric and Nell shared a kiss under the green mistletoe during the season four Christmas episode "Free Ride", this was at the end of the episode and when no one was around.
 In the season six Christmas episode "Humbug" Nell invites Eric to come with her to visit her family for the holidays, suggesting when he is trying to think of a cover story that he could say he is her boyfriend.
 At the end of "Blaze of Glory" when Nell is alone in OPS, Eric returns from his meeting with Blaze and apologizes for the way he has been acting.
 They then share an intimate moment as they fly the quadcopter together around OPS.
 In the episode "Tidings We Bring" when Eric becomes upset that Nell has to cancel on their plans to attend the Dickens Fair together because she got into a mentoring program to which he didn't know she was applying and becomes afraid they are beginning to grow apart, she gives him as a Christmas present a pendulum clock telling him that when two such clocks hang on the same wall the pendulums begin to swing together, meaning she and Eric will always be in rhythm with each other, thus implying that if they are not already a couple they are certainly best friends who will one day become a couple.

 In "This Is What We Do", Nell's sister came to help on one NCIS' case, and she called Nell by her full name "Penelope".
 When Eric told her he can't believe she didn't tell him her first name and that it is a nice name, Nell answered "Yeah, maybe, if you are from Victorian England".

 In "Superhuman", Eric explained to Nell his landlord was selling his place and he has to find a new place to live.
 Eric asked if she wanted to move in with him, not because of finances, and she cut him off, answering "I would love to move in with you", and they are now officially living together.

 In "Fortune Favors the Brave", Hetty found out Nell is going to quit.
 Nell explained to her that she feels she can't give proper focus the job needs.
 Hetty suggested to Nell she should go on a two week vacation.
 Hetty also told her if she doesn't call her after that, she will accept her resignation.
 Nell accepted Hetty's suggestion.
 She later wanted to talk with Eric about her decision, but somebody called her on her phone so she didn't have a chance to talk to Eric.
-In the season 12 episode, "The Bear" it's revealed that Nell's mother has passed away after she returned to OPD.
+In the season 12 episode, "The Bear" it's revealed that Nell's mother had died after she returned to OPD.